Livable Housing Design Standard

 Public consultation to include minimum accessibility standards for housing in the National Construction Code (NCC) 2022 took place between 6 July and 31 August 2020.

-In April 2021, a majority of Building Ministers agreed to include minimum accessibility standards for residential housing and apartments in the NCC 2022.
+In April 2021, a majority of building ministers agreed to include minimum accessibility standards for new residential housing and apartments in the NCC 2022.

-This implements the 2009 National Dialogue on Universal Housing Design, which committed to 100 per cent uptake of accessible housing features in new houses by 2020.
+This implemented the 2009 National Dialogue on Universal Housing Design, which committed to a 100% uptake of accessible housing features in new houses by 2020.
 This commitment was supported by a broad group of key industry organisations, community advocates and governments.

 What this means